devplayer0/fyp/report.md

 help with improving performance for other programs, further reinforcing the perceived learning value.

-Respondents were far less certain on the ability of Perfgrade to help with concepts in ARM assembly programming.
+Respondents were less certain on the ability of Perfgrade to help with concepts in ARM assembly programming.
 This does make sense, as the feedback generated by the system doesn't really give much of an explanation of the factors that can affect performance, or what the metrics mean.
 Specific teaching